 The Summer Work Program is a free summer program for 9-12th graders aged 14-19 where they can explore a career of interest, work with a mentor, and earn money!
-This program is operated in partnership with MassHire North Shore Career Center and Salem Public Schools. *Complete registrations by May 27th.
+This program is operated in partnership with MassHire North Shore Career Center, Lynn Public Schools and Salem Public Schools. *Complete registrations by April 21st.
 Parent Registration is only needed for students aged 14-17.

 - Personalized Component - Individual projects that match career interests!